Internal Cooling Facilities ICC1-ICC2

 As gas turbine inlet temperatures can nowadays reach values as high as 1800°C in modern engines, vanes and blades have to be efficiently cooled to operate without failure.
 Internal cooling can provide the large forced convection heat transfer rates which are needed in the airfoil inner surfaces to prevent the metal from overheating.
-Long narrow channels, in single or multi-pass arrangements, are provided inside the vanes and blades for this purpose.
+Obstacles and turbulators are provided inside the cooling channels of the turbine blades for this purpose.
+The